Loni Anderson

 Loni Kaye Anderson (August 5, 1945 – August 3, 2025) was an American actress.
 She is best known for playing receptionist Jennifer Marlowe on the CBS sitcom WKRP in Cincinnati (1978–1982), which earned her nominations for three Golden Globe Awards and two Emmy Awards.

 Early life and education

-Anderson was born in Saint Paul, Minnesota, on August 5, 1945, the daughter of Klaydon Carl "Andy" Anderson, an environmental chemist, and Maxine Hazel (née Kallin), a onetime model.
+Anderson was born in Saint Paul, Minnesota, on August 5, 1945, the daughter of Klaydon Carl "Andy" Anderson (1922–1977), an environmental chemist, and Maxine Hazel (née Kallin, 1924–1985), a onetime model.
 She grew up in suburban Roseville, Minnesota.
 As a senior at Alexander Ramsey Senior High School, she was voted Queen of the Valentine's Day Winter Formal of 1963.
 As she stated in her autobiography My Life in High Heels, her father was going to name her Leilani, but he realized that when she got to her teen years, it was likely to be twisted (into "Lay" Lani) so it was changed to simply Loni.
 She had a sister, Andrea.
 According to Anderson, their maternal grandmother Hazel Kallin was a schoolteacher who also managed a Prohibition-era speakeasy-type dance hall.
+She studied art at the University of Minnesota.